Diabetic retinopathy (kinonga karu nā te matehuka) is damage to the retina, a structure at the back of your eye, which is caused by diabetes.

 What are the vision problems in diabetes?

-Diabetes is the commonest cause of blindness and vision impairment in the age group 20 to 60 years.
+Diabetes can increase your risk of several eye conditions, including diabetic retinopathy, cataract and glaucoma.
+Diabetes is the commonest cause of blindness and vision impairment in people aged 20–60 years.

 - Compared to the general population, people with diabetes have about 25 times greater risk of vision impairment.

 - At least one-third of people with diabetes have retinopathy.

 - Retinopathy threatens vision, or has already destroyed sight, in 10% of people with diabetes.

 Early detection of eye conditions means treatment can be given to slow or prevent vision loss.

 Diabetes damages the blood vessels that supply the retina of your eye.
 When signs of damage are detected, you have retinopathy.